-The match itself was a slow burner which never really caught fire and the Pirates had to do without a winning bonus point as they only managed to cross the try line twice against their dogged Welsh opponents.
+The match itself was a slow burner which never really caught fire and the Pirates had to do without a coveted winning bonus point as they only managed to cross the try line twice against their Welsh Premiership opponents.

 In truth the result was rarely in doubt, with the All Whites winless in all competitions since mid-October, but just a week after the heroics of beating Nottingham the Pirates were flat and produced an error strewn display which left head coach Ian Davies irritated.

 "It wasn't good to be honest and we let ourselves down in too many areas," he said.
 "We made far too many errors, whether it be handling errors or penalties, to put a dogged Swansea side to the sword, which is all they were."

 "They offered very little really but we allowed them to stay in the game when we should really have been out of sight."

 He added: "It was just basic errors; knock-ons, balls going to ground, and going into touch.
 The fact that it was cold is no excuse because these boys are professional rugby players and at the end we spoke of performance levels and of highs and lows.